alooow/fantastic_weights_paper/README.md

 mrunner --config config.yaml --context mycontext run specs/<spec_name>
 ```

-For Example:
+For example:

 ```
 mrunner --config config.yaml --context mycontext run specs/mlp/001c_dst.py
 ```

-**Note** The command above will submit each of the 550 experiments specified by the grid in the `specs/mlp/001c_dst.py` file as a separate slurm job.
+**Note** The command above will submit each of the 550 experiments specified by the grid in the `specs/mlp/001c_dst.py` file as a separate slurm jobs.
 The code will be copied to a separate folder created for each of the 550 jobs under the  `<storage_dir_on_host>/mrunner_scratch/weight_importance/<random-generated_string>/<random-generated_string>_<job_number>` path.
 It is therefore important not to store or copy large files from the local code.
 See `specs/README_experiments.md` for examples on how to exlude large files from copying and how to share the datasets by using an environmental variable.

 ### Without Singularity and Mrunner (Not Recommended)